Sports Hall of Fame Awards

 In 1994, the ISU Sports Hall of Fame found a new home.
 Visitors are invited to take a stroll through the archives now located inside the Sports & Orthopedic Center on the ISU campus.
 There, plaques, photos, and other memorabilia of each member are displayed.
 A second tribute to the distinguished athletes can be found in Holt Arena where a brass plate bearing the names of each member is placed under a statue representing all nine athletic areas.

 Nominations for induction into the ISU Sports Hall of Fame are submitted in writing on the official ISU Sports Hall of Fame nomination form and shall include all personal data and information relevant to the candidate's qualifications.
-Nominations can be submitted by anyone and are due in the Office of Alumni Relations no later than March 1st for awards given in the fall of that same year.
+Nominations can be submitted by anyone and are due in the Office of Alumni Relations no later than June for awards given in the Spring of the following year.

 Inductees are chosen by the 12 member Sports Hall of Fame Selection Committee.
 This committee is comprised of past Sports Hall of Fame Inductees.